jimmieego/reading-notes/CSS/CSS-in-Depth.md

 Set `display: block` to links: Makes links block level so they add to the parent elements’ height.
 The height links contribute to their parent would be derived from their padding and content.
 If `display: inline`, the height they contribute to parents will be the links' line height.

 Auto margins inside a flexbox will fill the available space.

+### Flex item sizes

+The `flex` property is shorthand for three different sizing properties: `flex-grow`, `flex-shrink`, and `flex-basis`.
+For example, `flex: 2` is equivalent to `flex: 2 1 0%`. `1`, `1` and `0%` are default values of `flex-grow`, `flex-shrink` and `flex-basis`.

+The `flex-basis` defines a sort of starting point for the size of an element—an initial “main size.”
+The `flex-basis` property can be set to any value that would apply to `width`, including values in px, ems, or percentages.
+Its initial value is `auto`, which means the browser will look to see if the element has a `width` declared.
+If so, the browser uses that size; if not, it determines the element’s size naturally by the contents.
+This means that `width` will be ignored for elements that have any flex basis other than `auto`.

+Flex items can consume remaining space based on `flex-grow` values:

+- `flex-grow: 0`: the item will not grow past its `flex-basis`.
+- `flex-grow: n`: `n` is a non-zero number.
+The item will grow until all of the remaining space is used up.
+Declaring a higher `flex-grow` value gives that element more “weight”; it’ll take a larger portion of the remainder.
+An item with `flex-grow: 2` will grow twice as much as an item with `flex-grow: 1`.

+The `flex-shrink` value for each item indicates whether it should shrink to prevent overflow.
+If an item has a value of `flex-shrink: 0`, it will not shrink.
+Items with a value greater than 0 will shrink until there is no overflow.
+An item with a higher value will shrink more than an item with a lower value, proportional to the `flex-shrink` values.